eneliviu/LovePlanningCLI/README.md

 ### **1. A user-friendly interface**

 ***LovinPlans*** is a CLI application that provides an intuitive usage experience through console dialogs.

 - The app opens with a Main Menu than provides the following options:
     - 1 (User Login): Login of regsitered users via username and password;
-    - 2 (Register a new user): Requires a vlaid username, password and email address to creates a user profile and a dedicated user worksheet for storing the tasks;
+    - 2 (Register a new user): Requires a valid username, password and email address to creates a user profile and a dedicated user worksheet for storing the tasks;
     - 3 (Help): Show the help menu content for running the application;
     - 4 (Exit): Gracefully exiting the application.

 ![Main menu](/assets/images/main-menu.png#center)
 *<center><font color="red">LovinPlans</font>: App initialization and main menu configuration*.</center><br>

 - After the Login, the User Menu section handles the following options for the registered users:
     - 1 (View tasks): List all tasks;
     - 2 (Add task): Add a new task;
     - 3 (Delete task): Delete a task;
     - 4 (Delete account): Delete user account;
     - 5 (Exit): Return to the main menu.

 ![User menu](/assets/images/user-menu.png) <br>
 *<font color="red">LovinPlans</font>: User menu configuration.*<br>

 - In addition, the users can invoque forced exit by entering 'exit' from the keyboard instead of the suggested options.
-In the script,
-the forced exit calls the sys.exit(0) Python routine to close the app gracefully.
+In the script, the forced exit calls the sys.exit(0) Python routine to close the app gracefully.
 - The app is user-friendly and easy to start using without a steep learning curve.
 To assist new users, the Main Menu includes a Help Menu option that offers a quick tour of the app's functionality (more details in the [Help Menu](#help-menu) section).

 ### **2. Use of Google Sheets**

 The user information and the TODO lists are stored in a dedicated document hosted by Google Sheets.
 The app uses two categories of worksheets:
 - users-worksheet for storing the user login information and contact details such as:
     - user id
     - username